Gifts from Persons with No Financial Responsibility

 - Countable gifts (cash or non-cash) from non-legally responsible persons and countable non-cash gifts from legally responsible persons that cover the full expense of a need listed in the In-Kind Chart (for example, rent) are counted at the in-kind value, not the actual value.

 - One-time gifts that are countable are also treated as lump sum income.
-See Question 85.
+See What is lump-sum income and why is it such a problem?
 Recurring gifts that are countable are treated as income only in the month the gift is received.
 Gifts that are noncountable should not be counted as lump sum income.

 - To avoid risking a fraud referral, it is better to report changes that may affect eligibility such as receipt of gifts, even though DTA should not count these gifts if they meet the non-countable income rules.